Dayda1us/DeployMe/README.md

-# Windows-AutoUpdate
+# Windows-AutoDeploy

-An automated script to grab updates from Microsoft via PowerShell.
+Formerly Windows-AutoUpdate is an automated that grabs Microsoft Updates via PowerShell, and add the Windows product key using a software called KeyDeploy.